Megachilidae > Megachile > Megachile pugnata

 Size > honey bee

-Females are large and elongate megachilids.
+Females are large and elongate megachilids with bold bands on the abdomen.
 Large heads with a prominent genal tooth, long vertex, and exaggerated space behind the compound eyes.
 Wings often held out at 45-degree angle while foraging.

 Similar species